sachiinprajapatii1/sachiinprajapatii1/README.md

 ## 🚀 About Me

-💼 Currently working as a **Frontend Developer at ConsultIT**, contributing to responsive, modern, and user-friendly web applications using **Node.js, MongoDB, React, and Tailwind CSS**.
+💼 Currently working as a **Frontend Developer at ConsultIT**, contributing to responsive, modern, and user-friendly web applications using **React, Node.js, MongoDB, and Tailwind CSS**.

-🎓 Completed **Bachelor’s degree in Computer Software Engineering** with a strong foundation in modern software development.
+🎓 Completed **Bachelor’s degree in Computer Software Engineering** with a strong foundation in software engineering and real-world development.

-🚀 Passionate about building scalable digital products, improving user experience, and continuously learning new technologies.
+🚀 Passionate about building scalable products, solving real-world problems, and continuously learning modern technologies.

 ---

-## 🛠️ Tech Stack
+# 🛠️ Tech Stack

 <p align="center">